When to Hire a CFO: Determining When Your Business Needs One

 While rapid growth is a welcome change for all businesses, it also warrants the need for a CFO.
 Rapid growth means rapid changes in the company’s finances, business expansion, automation, and a need for additional funding and capital.

-A CFO is trained to handle periods of rapid growth and deal with the complexity that comes with increasing revenues and complicated cash flows.
+A CFO is trained to handle periods of rapid growth and deal with the complexity that comes with increasing revenues, complicated cash flows, and financial investments.
 They have the relevant knowledge to help interpret various trends and patterns.
 Also, they have a strong understanding and are able to find ways to acquire more capital to facilitate their growth.

 If a small business owner handles the company’s finances themselves, rapid growth can bring changes that can be overwhelming.
 A CFO can take over financial responsibilities and alleviate some of that pressure.
 Additionally, they also have the expertise to navigate through frequent disruptions and dramatic changes in the business.